 Output 2: Regeneration of 4,000 hectares of costal mangrove storm surge buffer zones

 Output 3: Increased access to enhanced climate, loss and damage data for private and public sector application in all 28 coastal provinces of Viet Nam

 Strengthening the Resilience of Smallholder Farmers in the Dry Zone to Climate Variability and Extreme Events

-With mounting concerns about the impact of climate change on the agriculture sector, the Government of Sri Lanka, under the leadership of the newly elected President, is paying the highest attention to this mounting and worsening crisis in the Dry Zone.
-Concerns are especially elevated due to the prevailing incidence of Chronic Kidney Disease, for which poor-quality water is cited as a contributing factor, and is increasing at an alarming rate in the Dry Zone.
+With mounting concerns about the impact of climate change on the agriculture sector, the Government of Sri Lanka is paying the highest attention to this intensifying crisis in the Dry Zone.
+Concerns are especially elevated due to the prevailing incidence of Chronic Kidney Disease of unknown etiology (CKDu), for which poor-quality water is cited as a contributing factor, and is increasing at an alarming rate in the Dry Zone.
 Recent experiences show that current climate forecasting and early warning systems have to be improved, in addition to structural and institutional solutions, to comprehensively address the impacts of the climate change on the agriculture sector.

 By addressing these concerns, the Government of Sri Lanka will help the large proportion of Sri Lankan people who are dependent upon livelihoods connected to agriculture and reverse the loss of production from climate-related hazards to improve food security and livelihood opportunities.